 Economics is often a rollercoaster, ups, downs, and challenges.
 It can make the task of sealing deals tricky.
 We’ll help you navigate the uncertainty.

-This week's edition of Banking and Finance weekly highlights includes: (1) ICMA releases paper on the role of commercial paper in the sustainable...
+This week's edition of Banking and Finance weekly highlights includes: (1) the Law Commission launches a consultation on reforms to private...

 Term Loan B facilitiesThis Practice Note discusses Term Loan B (TLB) facilities which frequently appear as a tranche of senior facilities in...